norbix/norbix.dev/content/posts/algorithms-and-data-structures/index.md

 ---

-## 🧠 Mastering Data Structures and Algorithms (DSA) with Go
+## 🧠 Mastering Data Structures and Algorithms (DSA) with `Go` and  its `Python` Counterpart

 Whether you're preparing for technical interviews, optimizing backend systems, or simply sharpening your problem-solving chops, Data Structures and Algorithms (DSA) are foundational to your success as a developer.

-In this article, I’ll walk you through core DSA concepts using Golang, a language praised for its simplicity, performance, and concurrency model.
+In this article, I’ll walk you through core DSA concepts using `Golang` and `Python`, a language praised for its simplicity, performance, and concurrency model.
 You'll see how Go makes understanding DSA both intuitive and powerful.

 ---